 Writer's Name: At the end of the notices we write the name and designation of the notice-writer.
-The
+The notices have to also be signed by the same person to lend it authority and validity.

 Content:

 Notices should cover some important points that are to be communicated to the readers.
 Let us summarize the five points that the content of the notice will cover, the five W's